ramanujds/wmart-coding-standrads/shopping-cart-app/walkthrough.md

 - Implement a checkout system that calculates total cost and applies discounts.
 - Allow users to remove products from the cart.
 - Store order history using a `List`.
+- Add logging and error handling for a robust system.
+- Unit test the core functionalities of the shopping cart system.
+- Build the project using Maven and run it from the command line.
+- Document the project structure and usage in a README file.
+- Share the project on GitHub for collaboration and feedback.